 |Oats||Oats are a great alternative carbohydrate for dogs who are sensitive to wheat or other grains.
 Oats are full of linoleic acid, a type of omega-6 fatty acid that helps keep skin strong and healthy.|

-The oats we use are gluten-free.
+The oats we use are organic, but not gluten-free.
 We grind whole oats into oat flour for each batch.

 |Rich in vitamins B5 and B9, minerals such as zinc, iron, manganese, copper, folic acid and biotin (optimal for keeping fur in good condition).|